Yash-Is-God-Bae/Bharat-Intern-/README.md

-# Netflix-clone
+# Bharat Intern Tasks
-it is a clone of netflix' homepage created using html and css only
+Tasks comprises of Netflix homepage and temperature converter using html,css and js.